-- Number of employees? (including owners).
-Write the number of full-time, part-time and business owners.
-Don’t include contractors.
+- Number of employees.
+Write the number of full-time and part-time employees — including business owners.
+Don't include contractors.

-- Number of jobs created as a result of the loan? (including owners).
-This number doesn’t have to be exact, just an estimate.
+- Number of jobs created as a result of the loan.
+This number doesn't have to be exact, just an estimate.
 It should include business owners.

-- Number of jobs saved because of the loan that otherwise would have been lost? (including owners).
-Write an estimated number of employees the business expects to let go if it isn’t approved.
+- Number of jobs saved because of the loan that otherwise would have been lost.
+Write an estimated number of employees the business expects to let go if it isn't approved — including business owners.

 Step 3: Small business applicant ownership

 Write the name, title, ownership percentage and address of each person who owns shares in the business.
 This should include all owners, partners and investors.
 All percentages should add up to 100% — if not, check your math.

 Not enough room?
-Attach another sheet with the additional information.
+Attach another sheet with additional information.

 Step 4: Yes/No and True/False questions

 Follow these directions to check either yes or no for the following questions:

 - Question 1: Coapplicants.
 Indicate whether another company, like an EPC, is applying for the SBA loan with your business.
 If you check Yes, each coapplicant must complete their own copy of this form.

 - Question 2: Previous SBA loan applications.
-Indicate whether you’ve already applied for an SBA loan.
-If you check Yes, attach a sheet detailing when you applied, how much you were looking to borrow, for what purpose and whether it was accepted or denied.
+Indicate whether you've already applied for an SBA loan in the past.
+If you check Yes, attach a sheet detailing when you applied, how much you were looking to borrow, for what purpose and whether it was approved.

 - Question 3: Regulatory actions against your business.
 Indicate if your business is ineligible for an SBA loan because of previous trouble with regulators.

 - Question 4: Business agreements.
 Does your business operate under any license, franchise, distributor, dealership, membership or jobber agreements?
-If you checked Yes, attach a copy of the agreement and any other relevant documents to your application.
+If you check Yes, attach a copy of the agreement and any other relevant documents to your application.